the taste space – steam, bake, boil, shake!

 Black Bean and Kabocha Squash Rancheros

-Posted in Mains (Vegetarian) by janet @ the taste space on April 30, 2012
+In Mains (Vegetarian) on April 30, 2012 at 6:00 AM

 Although it is still many, many moons away, if I am moving to Texas, I think I need to learn more about Mexican cuisine.
 While I have posted quite a few Mexican recipes, they are a tad nontraditional: